Metaswitch/clearwater-infrastructure/README.md

 * clearwater-snmpd: SNMP service for CPU, RAM, and I/O statistics.

 * clearwater-diags-monitor: service that monitors for crashes / exceptions / hangs and collects relevant diags.
+More details are [here](clearwater-diags-monitor.md)

 * clearwater-auto-config: optional service to create /etc/clearwater/config automatically.
 Used on all-in-one (AIO) nodes.